Salomon S/Lab MTN

 For mainly resort skiers who dabble in the backcountry or venture over to the slackcountry between groomers, the S/Lab could be a nice one-quiver boot.
 It’s compatible with tech and most frame bindings, as well as MNC alpine bindings.
 And with its burly build and all-around stiffness, it won’t feel like much of a change from a traditional alpine boot.
 But for those who spend as much time on the skin track as the downhill, the S/Lab simply isn’t the best boot for the job.
 We think a backcountry pro like the Scarpa Maestrale RS with more flex is a much better option.

-At 6 pounds 15.2 ounces for the pair, the S/Lab is a bit on the heavy side compared to rival AT boots.
-For example, my Scarpa Maestrale RS (6 pounds 2 ounces) and Atomic Hawx Ultra XTD (6 pounds 4 ounces) are noticeably lighter on the skin track, especially after a long day of breaking trail up thousands of feet.
+At 6 pounds 15.2 ounces for the pair (the 2020-2021 model is essentially the same at 6 lbs.
+15 oz.), the S/Lab is a bit on the heavy side compared to rival AT boots.
+For example, the Scarpa Maestrale RS (6 lbs.
+6.2 oz.) and Atomic Hawx Ultra XTD 130 (6 lbs.
+5 oz.) are noticeably lighter on the skin track, especially after a long day of breaking trail up thousands of feet.
 But Salomon did incorporate some similar weight-saving tactics.
 Similar to the Maestrale, the S/Lab has a Grilamid shell that reduces weight while maintaining good strength and stiffness.
 In addition, Salomon’s Sensifit design minimizes shell materials while reinforcing areas that require extra strength (which you can actually see in the design pattern on both sides of the lower shell).
 Finally, a lightweight, waterproof textile material laid across the top of the forefoot replaces a typically rigid and heavier lower tongue.

 After previously suffering cold damage to my feet in non-Intuition liners, I’m wary to try any boots without them.
 While I was skeptical about the heat-trapping ability of the Sensifit design and Custom Fit 3D liner, they quickly proved me wrong.
 Numerous days in knee-deep powder, temperatures hovering around 15 degrees Fahrenheit, and long après-ski sessions in a camp chair hiding from blistering winds expelled all of my fears.
 All in all, the dense liner was very impressive in holding in warmth and kept my feet toasty and dry (more about this in the “Liner” section below).